 From 1848 until 1852 Arsene Garnier operated from 18 Berthelot Street in St Peter Port, he then moved to an area even nearer to his clientele, namely, 3 St James Street St Peter Port where he remained to at least 1879.

 At what date Arsene Garnier switched to collodion (wet plate process) and produced cartes de visite (cdv) is not known, but at a guess, it could have been in the early 1850's.
 In 1855 he took out his patents for his 'Garniers System of Coloured Photokerography', which proves he must have been using collodion (wet plate process) well before that.
-What is interesting is that Arsene's 'Provisional Specification' for his patent lists 'SYSTEME GARNIER DE PHOTOCHERGRAPHIE COLORIEE', either the 'ch' instead of a 'k' in 'Photokerographie' or 'Photokerography' is a mistake or Arsene Garnier changed his mind when he came to print his cartes de visite.
+What is interesting is that Arsene's 'Provisional Specification' for his patent lists 'SYSTEME GARNIER DE PHOTOCHERGRAPHIE COLORIEE', either the 'ch' instead of a 'k' in 'Photokerographie' is a mistake or Arsene Garnier changed his mind when he came to print his cartes de visites and place adverts in the papers.

 Without a hand written note written by the purchaser on the cdv or further investigation into the cdv back logos (shown with this article) it is not possible at this time to be definitive with dates.
 What is known is that he was producing cdv's way before 1868 as one of the later cdv backs give this date incorporated in a logo showing he exhibited at the 'Channel Island Industrial Exhibition' and won a prize medal.

-Arsene Garnier appears to have primarily concentrated on portraiture, though it is possible he made non portrait images as well, if he did, they are not common and the author has seen only one and that shows the agave flowering in Victor Hugo's garden.
+Arsene Garnier appears to have primarily concentrated on indoor portraiture, though it is known that he made outside images as well, but they are not common and the author has seen only seen a few - one of them being the agave flowering in Victor Hugo's garden.

 Arsene Garnier also used his prize winning logoed backs to advertise his business was for sale, one for £1,000 and the last cdv back printing mentions no price but states the business is for immediate sale.